-This braised kale with garlic and lemon is one of my favorite kale recipes.
+This lemon and garlic kale salad is one of my favorite ways to make kale.
 It’s really light, full of flavor and goodness.
 A great side dish with your main or a light lunch with a slice of bread.
+It only takes a few minutes to prepare and it’s so healthy.

 I’m not a great gardener but I do like to put a few vegetable and herb seeds every year.
 There is something very satisfying about this growing process.
 A few months ago, I decided to try and grow some kale from seeds.
 I planted some seeds under a cloche in my new wooden planter and although we had a cold winter this year, they managed to survive and make it to spring.
 Hooray!
 I started cutting some leaves a few weeks ago and they taste amazing!
 So tender and full of flavor!

 Kale varieties & Nutrients

 Kale comes in many varieties with a slightly different taste.
 The most common one is curly kale and you can find it at the supermarket or farmers markets.
 Other types are Redbor kale with purple color leaves, dinosaur kale otherwise known as cavolo nero and russian kale with flat leaves.
 Kale is very nutritious too.
 It’s packed with vitamin A, vitamin K and vitamin C. It also has folate, a key vitamin for brain development.

 Ingredients & How-to

-This sautéed kale recipe has only four ingredients kale, garlic, lemon and olive oil.
-I used Red Russian Kale when making this recipe which I grew in my garden.
-You could use whatever type you like and you find in your market.
-Usually, the supermarkets have bags with precut kale that only needs washing, so you could go with that option to save you some time if you are in a hurry.
+01. The first step is preparing the kale leaves.
+I’ve used Red Russian Kale when making this recipe which I grew in my garden.
+You could use whatever type you like and you can find in your market.
+Usually, the supermarkets have bags with precut kale that only needs washing.
+You could go with that option to save you some time if you are in a hurry.
 However, if you get your kale from a market and it comes in big leaves then remove the hard stem with your hand by pulling down the leaf and don’t forget to give them a good wash.